 I coordinated a modern "barn raising party" only in this case the barn was a 2-story climbing wall in the middle of the city.

 More recently, I lived 8 years in Vancouver, BC working as a project manager, sustainability researcher and educator.
-However, the housing market made settling there seem unsustainable.
-So I turned my housing insecurity into an opportunity - this time to build my own home.

 I am thankful to now call the beautiful Sunshine Coast of British Columbia home.
 I acknowledging the traditional, ancestral and unceded territory of the Squamish (Skwxwú7mesh) and Sechelt (shíshálh) Nations to whom I give thanks for countless generations of stewardship that came before me.